playerfury/fanx/docs/specs/README.md

-# **SGE Network Modules**
+# **FURYX Network Modules**

-This Section details the specifications of all the custom modules used by the SGE Application
+This Section details the specifications of all the custom modules used by the FURYX Application